This post may contain affiliate links. Please read our disclosure policy.

 Follow these instructions for cooking corn:

 Prep the corn: Remove the corn from the husk.
-Break the corn in half if smaller ears will more easily fit into your cooking pot.
+Break the corn in half you need to in order to keep the corn submerged in water in your cooking pot.

 Prep the pot: Fill a large pot halfway with water (use more or less, depending on the amount of corn you plan to boil).
 Throw in a few pinches of salt, then cover and set it over high heat.

-Reduce heat: Once the water comes to a boil, carefully add the ears of corn.
-Then turn the burner down.
-You will get the best results if you boil your vegetables with a simmer.
+Reduce heat: Once the water comes to a boil, carefully add the ears of corn then turn the heat down.
+You will get the best results if you simmer your vegetables rather than boil them.

-If the water gets low enough that the corn is not fully submerged, I add boiling water from my electric kettle (you can use hot water from the faucet, too).
-This keeps the temperature from dropping.
+If the water evaporates so that the corn is not fully submerged, I add boiling water from my electric kettle (you can use hot water from the faucet, too).
+This keeps the temperature steady while cooking the corn.

 Strain the water: Once the corn finishes, drain the water from the pot using a strainer or colander.
 If you leave vegetables sitting in hot water, they will continue to cook.